 Do you have any questions for Christopher Hart?
-Just ask in the form at the bottom of this page for a chance to see it featured on the website!
+Just ask here for a chance to see it featured on the website!
 This page is updated regularly, so keep an eye out for new art tips and advice from Christopher himself.

 Q) Do you think there’s ever such a thing as being too old for art?
 I’ve heard that before and I wanted to get your take. – Josh

 A) Illustrating, whether it’s cartooning, manga, comics or something else, is often done on the computer.
 So the publisher has no idea if you’re 18 or 80!
 And they don’t care.
 It’s all about the look of the work.
 That said, if someone has the goal of drawing professionally, and discovers this passion at a later date, then absolutely they can do it.
 However, it helps to go about it strategically: Select, and then hone, a style that fits within your skill range, and which also has commercial potential.
 To use an example, take Scott Adams of the “Dilbert” comic strip fame.
 He started late.
 He could have enrolled in a 4-year art school to get his skills to match the younger competition.
 Instead, he developed a wonderful, simple style that suits his quirky, humorous sensibilities.
 I hope that helps! – Chris